-The Changjiang (or Yangtze) River meanders 3,915 miles through China, from the glaciers in Tibet to the East China Sea.
-Since opening the river to foreign trade 30 years ago, China's shipping industry on the Changjiang River has grown by leaps and bounds.
-In 2011, freight volume exceeded 1.6 billion tons, making it one of the largest and busiest transport rivers in the world.
-Increasingly, electronic navigation devices are being used instead of paper charts to keep up with the rise in vessels on the waterway.
+Since the river opened to foreign trade 30 years ago, shipping on the Changjiang has grown by leaps and bounds.
+In 2011, freight volume exceeded 1.6 billion tons, making the river one of the busiest in the world.

 No Man Needs to Be an Island

 For complex editing, the bureau uses a more sophisticated workflow.
-Cartography in general is changing rapidly to accommodate the expectations of users.
-No longer is a single map produced on a paper sheet—today, maps combine foreground information for analysis, as well as a background map to give spatial context.
-The bureau does this by combining multiple scales for its maps.
-Sometimes one export file will include two scales.
+Cartography in general is changing rapidly to accommodate users’ increasing expectations.
+No longer is a single map produced on a paper sheet.
+Maps today combine information for analysis as well as spatial context.
+The Changjiang Waterway Bureau combines multiple scales for its maps.
+ArcGIS makes managing and editing these different scales manageable.

 Golden Opportunities on the Golden Waterway

-As traffic increases, so does the risk of water accidents and loss of economic opportunities.
-Ensuring water traffic safety on the Changjiang River is essential to the health of the river and the national economy.
-Creating one unified nautical information system is helping China increase trade along its "golden waterway."
+As ship traffic increases on the Changjiang River, so does the risk of accidents and economic losses due to vessels being unable to navigate the river to deliver goods.
+Ensuring water traffic safety on the Changjiang is essential to the river’s health and the national economy.
+Creating one unified nautical information system helps China increase trade along its “golden waterway.”